chraibi/rdd/docs/source/usage.rst

 Installation
 ------------

 To use Lumache, first install it using pip:

+aa

 .. code-block:: console